mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 involve disorientation for a period of 20 to 120 seconds (2d6 x10)
 after arrival.
 This restriction results from the law of conservation of
 momentum: on a rotating planet, two locations will have different rotational speeds and directions.
-A jump from a point on the Earth’s equator to one of its poles would result in a total velocity difference between the character and his surroundings of over 3,300 kph, which would lead to a messy death in short order.
+A jump from a point on the Earth's equator to one of its poles would result in a total velocity difference between the character and his surroundings of over 3,300 kph, which would lead to a messy death in short order.
 Teleporting to